Charles E W Bean, Diaries, AWM38 3DRL 606/38B/1 - Notebook - Part 3

 to have the fortunes of Britain in the hollow of

-if hand.
+its hand.
 So long as there was more or less

 equality amongst the great nations of the world

-They would be bound to respect one another &
+they would be bound to respect one another &

 the result would be international justice - or as